critterandguitari/Organelle_Manual/manual.md

 Burning a new disk image on the micro SD card will reset your Organelle M to the factory state.
 This is useful to update to the latest Organelle OS, or to fix a problem with the micro SD card.

 This will completely wipe the micro SD card clean, so make sure to backup anything on there that you need.
 See Chapter 5 for information on downloading your patches and files or moving them to a USB drive.
 You can also use a brand new card if you wanted to keep your old OS available.

-Follow these steps to flash:
+Follow these steps to burn a new disk image:

 1. Download the microSD card disk image to your computer: